Your guide to shopping local in Tampa Bay

 Here's our curated guide to buying local for everyone in your life this holiday season.

-🧦 Stocking stuffers: Stickers from Moonlight Sticker Co., variety sampler of vinegars and oils from Kalamazoo Olive Co. and quirky earrings from the extensive collection at ARTpool.
+🧦 Stocking stuffers: Stickers from Moonlight Sticker Co., local artwork and goods from a Lucid Vending machine, essential oil rollers from GURU, a retro nightlight from Lucky Lighthouse Designs and quirky earrings from the extensive collection at ARTpool.

-📚 The bookworm: Get a book signed and gift-wrapped by a local author from Tombolo.
+📚 The bookworm: A membership to the readers + drinker's circle at Book & Bottle.
+Or get a book signed and gift-wrapped by a local author from Tombolo.
 Or a hangout with a Florida author from the First Amendment Foundation.

 - Get Carl Hiassen to come to your book club ($500) or hang virtually with notable writers like Gilbert King ($300), Ace Atkins ($100) or Lauren Groff ($100).

-♻️ The green freak: Eco-friendly stocking stuffers from Sans Market in DTSP or Lüfka Refillables in Tampa.
+♻️ The green freak: Eco-friendly stocking stuffers from Sans Market in DTSP or Lüfka Refillables in Tampa or recycled straw jewelry from Sweet Goods.

 🤬 The beautiful badass: Dainty jewelry with dirty words from BadAss Baubles and Things.